moorepants/eme134/content/pages/lab-04.rst

 ==================

-The Whipple-Carvallo bicycle model is essentially the simplest model that behaves like a bicycle and can exhibit self-stability, i.e. uncontrolled stability.
+The Whipple-Carvallo bicycle model is essentially the simplest model that behaves like a bicycle and can exhibit self-stability.
+"Self-stability" is defined as open loop stability or  stability without any control inputs.
 The model was developed by both Whipple and Carvallo around the turn of the 20th century.
 In 2007, Meijaard, Papdopoulos, Ruina, and Schwab validated the model and presented a benchmark formulation [Meijaard2007]_.
 You'll be using this formulation for the lab.
 This model assumes no-slip non-deforming tires, a flat level surface, frictionless revolute joints, and a human rider that is rigidly fixed to the rear bicycle frame.
 See the cited paper for more details about the history of the model, its derivation, and in-depth analysis.
-Figure 1 shows the basic geometry and the four rigid bodys:
-[B] rear frame and human body, [H] handlebar and fork, [R] rear wheel, and [F] front wheel.
+Figure 1 shows the basic geometry and the four rigid bodies: [B] rear frame and human body, [H] handlebar and fork, [R] rear wheel, and [F] front wheel.

 .. figure:: https://moorepants.github.io/resonance/14/bicycle-model.jpg
    :align: center